Writing a will

 How much does it cost?

-A single will drawn up by a solicitor can cost between £150 and £300 but this will depend on where you live, how complicated your wishes are, whether you are using trusts etc. Some wills can cost significantly more than this and you can buy a will online from as little as £50.
+A single will drawn up by a solicitor can cost between £144 and £300 but this will depend on where you live, how complicated your wishes are, whether you are using trusts etc. Some wills can cost significantly more than this and you can also create a will yourself with will templates available from stationery shops and online.
+They usually cost £10 to £30.
 Visit The Money Advice Service website for more information regarding Do It Yourself wills.

 Once it’s done, then what?